pyeve/eve/docs/features.rst

 ``false``.

 Responses to GET requests for soft deleted documents vary slightly from responses to missing or "hard" deleted documents.
-Instead of recieving a ``404 Not Found`` response, GET requests for soft deleted documents will recieve a ``410 Gone`` response, indicating the document has been removed.
-The response body will contain the soft deleted document with ``_deleted: true``.
+GET requests for soft deleted documents will still respond with ``404 Not Found`` status codes, but the response body will contain the soft deleted document with ``_deleted: true``.
 Documents embedded in the deleted document will not be expanded in the response, regardless of any default settings or the contents of the request's ``embedded`` query param.
-This is to ensure that soft deleted documents included in ``410 Gone`` responses reflect the state of a document when it was deleted, and do not to change if embedded documents are updated.
+This is to ensure that soft deleted documents included in ``404`` responses reflect the state of a document when it was deleted, and do not to change if embedded documents are updated.

 By default, resource level GET requests will not include soft deleted items in